 Our Fish, Wildlife and Conservation Biology program offers students the opportunity to study and work with

 renowned researchers in diverse topics such as:

 |Conservation genetics||Habitats||Human and wildlife conflicts|

 |Integrated resource management||Larval fish ecology and taxonomy||Policy, communications and leadership|

 Find Your Advisor

-- Freshmen and sophomores, i.e., passed less than 60 credits, should contact the Academic Advisor you are assigned to in RAMWeb or Dr. Nicole Vieira, for questions related to CSU registration, courses, etc.
+- For advising questions all FWCB majors and minors students should contact your Academic Advisor listed in your RAMWeb account for questions related to CSU registration, courses, etc. or:

 To Schedule An Appointment: www.justinreeves.acuityscheduling.com